Student Code of Conduct and Community Standards

 7. Disruptive Conduct

-A student shall not impair, interfere with, or obstruct the orderly conduct, process or function of the College or any of its students, faculty members, staff, guests, or the surrounding community.
+A student shall not impair, interfere with, or obstruct the orderly conduct, process or function of the University or any of its students, faculty members, staff, guests, or the surrounding community.

 Specific violations of this standard include, but are not limited to: